Proclamations – Volunteers Needed

-If you know a member of the state legislature personally, approach that person regarding passage of the proclamation.
+If you know a member of the state legislature personally, approach that person regarding the passage of the proclamation.
 If you don’t have this connection, phone the state legislator’s office to determine the name of the staff person who handles proclamations or resolutions.
 When you talk with that person, make sure to stress your local connection.

 Offer the sample state proclamation and sample cover letter.
-Find out if and when the legislature will pass the proclamation, and let the staff person know you are willing meet him/her or attend any related meeting in person or by your representative.
+Find out if and when the legislature will pass the proclamation, and let the staff person know you are willing to meet him/her or attend any related meeting in person or by your representative.
 Indicate your interest in gaining news coverage of the proclamation, and ask if there is a staff person who can assist you.
 If not, offer to take a photo to accompany the news release you will produce, then contact the local news media yourself.

 Special Guidelines for Mayor’s Offices and Town/City Councils